-This course provides a theoretical foundation for the change process, with practice in the application of concepts to genuine situations through the case study method and simulations.
+This course provides a theoretical foundation for the change process, with practice in the application of concepts to genuine situations through the casestudy method and simulations.
 Students will study the dynamics of change in individuals, groups, and organizations, focusing on theory, research, and current practices of facilitating the change process.
 Students will also study conflict versus confrontation and the development of skills needed to plan and augment change.
-There will be a testing of theories learned through group and individual projects such as role-playing, interviewing, real-world change incidents, and the group decision process.
+Theories learned through group and individual projects such as role-playing, interviewing, real-world change incidents, and the group decision process will be tested.
 Lecture.
-Prerequisites: MGMT 326, Management and Organizational Behavior; and WRIT 112, Academic Writing II or WRIT 212, Rhetoric and Design.
+Prerequisites: WRIT 112, Academic Writing II or WRIT 212, Rhetoric and Design; and MGMT 326, Management and Organizational Behavior.